mvysny/mvysny.github.io/_posts/2024-2-29-idea-in-vm.md

 ## Mac

-UTM only offers GPU acceleration for Ubuntu 24.04 guests (because of some mesa patches).
+UTM on old MacBook 2015 x86-64: UTM only offers GPU acceleration for Ubuntu 24.04 guests (because of some mesa patches).
 Unfortunately, IDEA starts but only shows a black rectangle, making it completely unusable.
 Might be Xwayland issue, or some kind of incompatibility between UTM and Java rendering; IDEA Wayland or Mesa upgrades might improve things.
 IDEA works when the VM is started without GPU acceleration, but the speed is bad.

+### Apple Silicon

+UTM: untested yet (I lack the hardware :)

 Parallels: untested, but I have high hopes for this kind of setup since I've seen people *gaming* this way.
 I'll test and update this blogpost.